sah129/CellQuant/README.md

 A detailed installation tutorial is available [here](https://sah129.github.io/pdfs/CellQuant-Installation-Instructions.pdf).

 A video on running the program and configuring the settings is available [here](https://vimeo.com/452732282).
+(This video uses the downloadable .zip file, not Docker.
+Using Docker to download and run CellQuant is recommended.)

 ## Membrane Algorithm Demonstration & Configuration Settings